 - It’s more likely to attract more people, which will help with continuity and sustainability of the group.

 - While everything is going smoothly, a formal structure may seem unnecessary.
-It’s when things get difficult that being constituted is protection for the Parent Club (e.g. in the case of a controversial item which might need to be voted on.
+It’s when things get difficult that being constituted is protection for the Parent Club (e.g. in the case of a controversial item that might need to be voted on.
 It’s important to know who are the official club members and who gets to have a vote).

 - Funds raised by a formally constituted Parent Club are required to be held transparently within the school’s CASES21 accounting system.
 For an informal group there are risks, as exemplified in the next two points: